Mexico Make Statement Against Canada: Takeaways From El Tri's Biggest Win in Years

 El Tri Will Have to Change Their Approach for the Final

-Aguirre's been pragmatic with both his lineups and his set-up's ever since his appointment after the 2024 Copa América.
+Aguirre has been pragmatic with both his lineups and his set-ups since his appointment after the 2024 Copa América.
 That approach must continue if Mexico are to win their first ever Concacaf Nations League trophy vs. Panama.

 Sunday's final promises to be a completely different game, where El Tri will have to take more risks to break down a Panama low-block that just dispatched the USMNT in the other semifinal.

-With Cruz Azul midfielders Lira and Carlos Rodríguez, El Tri lacked bodies in midfield and, more importantly with regards to the upcoming final, they lacked creative players able to generate danger from the middle of the pitch.
+With only Cruz Azul's Lira and Carlos Rodríguez, El Tri lacked bodies in midfield and, more importantly with regards to the upcoming final, they lacked creative players able to generate danger from the middle of the pitch.

 Mexico could do well to return to the system that saw them score four against Honduras in the second leg of the quarterfinals.
 With incisive wing backs that allow Alexis Vega, Roberto Alvarado, César Huerta or Julián Quiñones to play closer to the strikers in the central areas, El Tri could find solutions for their lack of chance creation.